 The Workers Compensation (Dust Diseases) Authority provides compensation, treatment and care for workers with a dust disease and their dependents.
 We provide services to the Workers Compensation (Dust Diseases) Authority through icare dust diseases care.

-icare self insurance represents a statutory body that operates a number of NSW Government managed funds.
+Insurance for NSW (formerly icare self insurance) represents a statutory body that operates a number of NSW Government managed funds.

 As the authorised delegate, we manage the Treasury Managed Fund (TMF), which provides workers compensation cover (as well as cover for other liabilities, costs and expenses) for most public sector employers.

-icare self insurance engages external insurers to manage TMF claims on its behalf.
+Insurance for NSW (formerly icare self insurance) engages external insurers to manage TMF claims on its behalf.

 These external insurers are: